djeada/Linux-Notes/notes/file_system.md

 ## Challenges

+1. What is the root directory in Linux?
 1. Does the file `/bin/echo` exist on your system?
 If so, how does it relate to the `echo` command?
 1. Use `/dev/random` or `/dev/urandom` to create a file with 100 lines of random chars.
 1. Can you explain the purpose of the `/bin` and `/sbin` directories?
+1. What is the purpose of the `/usr/bin` directory in a Linux system?
 1. What is the difference between character and block device drivers in UNIX?
 Can we use `ls`  to determine which group the device belongs to?
 1. Can you deduce your CPU's model from the contents of `/proc/cpuinfo`?
 1. What hidden files may be found in the `/root` directory?
+1. What command can you use to create a new file system in Linux?
+1. How do you check the disk information and partitions on a device in Linux?
+1. How do you mount a file system in Linux?